ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 ![Plugins option](./img/quick-start-1.png)

-- **Access the Plugins Menu:** Click on the 1️⃣ `Plugins` option available in the navbar section at the top of the QGIS window.
+- **Access the Plugins Menu:** Click on the 1️⃣ `Plugins` in the Menu Bar at the top of the QGIS window.
 Upon clicking you will see a dropdown menu.

 ![Option](./img/quick-start-2.png)